 Mallaig to Eigg Ferry Fare

-• Adults £4.75 single, £8.70 return, children 5-15yrs £2.40 single, £4.40 return, under 5 free but must have a ticket, dogs free but must be booked, bikes £2 (no electric bikes allowed)
+• Adults £5.25 single, £11.50 return, children 5-15yrs half-price under 5 free but must have a ticket, dogs free but must be booked, bikes £2 (no electric bikes allowed)

 All in all, taking the ferry to Eigg from Arisaig is generally much easier but only sails April to September.

-To get to Eigg from Glasgow, Edinburgh, Fort William or any other town, you can get a train to Arisaig or Mallaig station and walk down to the harbour.
 There are three trains a day via Fort William and you might want to combine with the Jacobite Steam Train.
 Alternatively you can travel with Shiel Buses from Fort William.

 Things to do on Eigg